 Antique Car Museum

 The Antique Car Museum at Grovewood Village was established in 1966 by Harry Blomberg, founder of Harry's on the Hill - the oldest family-owned car dealership in Asheville, North Carolina.
-The museum is home to several vintage automobiles, including a rare 1957 Cadillac Eldorado Brougham (only 400 made) and Asheville’s own American LaFrance fire engine.
-The museum also features 3 Roycroft chandeliers (circa 1918) and an authentic moonshine still!
+The museum is home to several vintage automobiles, including a rare 1957 Cadillac Eldorado Brougham and Asheville’s own American LaFrance fire engine.
+All cars are in running condition.
+Also on display are 4 horse-drawn vehicles and an authentic moonshine still.

-Admission is free, but donations are greatly appreciated and help us maintain the vehicles and the historic building which houses them.
+Admission to the museum is free, but donations are greatly appreciated and help us maintain the vehicles and the historic building which houses them.

 Monday - Saturday: 10am – 5:30pm

 Sunday: 11am - 5pm

 *The Antique Car Museum is closed January – March.